lukeed/rollup-route-manifest/readme.md

 > **Important:** You may also return a falsey value to exclude the asset from the manifest.

-The `assets` option receives the fully formed, public-facing URL of the file (aka, including [`output.publicPath`](https://webpack.js.org/configuration/output/#outputpublicpath)).

-Your function or object must return a valid [resource "destination"](https://fetch.spec.whatwg.org/#concept-request-destination) value.
+The `assets` option receives the assets' filenames, which are used to return a valid [resource "destination"](https://fetch.spec.whatwg.org/#concept-request-destination) value.
+You may also return a falsey value which will _not include_ the asset inside the manifest.

 Below is the default `assets` parser: